 Services provided by ASAN included directing and managing special projects, including social media exchanges, and providing liaison with the Center’s Advisory Committee.
 ASAN took the lead in developing the Center’s Core Values statement.
 ASAN chapters in five regions of the country worked to create focus groups on ethics and values of the Autistic, autism, and developmental disability communities.
 ASAN developed an online survey on ethics and values.
 The results of the focus groups, survey, and other input formed the basis for a final report and Statement of Core Values.

-Currently, ASAN works with Autism NOW staff to develop self-advocacy tools addressing issues such as college, relationships, employment, autistic identity, and access services and supports.
-ASAN’s outreach and dissemination activities on behalf of the Center include participation in regional summits, webinars, and resource sharing.
-The Center presents two webinars per week, covering a variety of topics relating to autism and other developmental disabilities.
+ASAN worked with Autism NOW staff to develop self-advocacy tools addressing issues such as college, relationships, employment, autistic identity, and access services and supports.
+ASAN’s outreach and dissemination activities on behalf of the Center included participation in regional summits, webinars, and resource sharing.
+The Center presented two webinars per week, covering a variety of topics relating to autism and other developmental disabilities.